bcleonard/ibm_cos_toolkit/haproxy_loadbalancer/README.md

 # Install

 * Download the tooklit
-* Move the following files to your preferred location haproxy.cfg
+* Move the following files to your preferred location:
+   haproxy.cfg
    docker-compose.yml
    Dockfile